DevOps-Emre/aws-my-cli/CLI.md

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, attendees will be able to;

 - installing CLI on Windows, Linux or MAC O/S